-This articles provides information about an Integration User and shares the best practices to create this user for InsideView Apex and Data Integrity
+This article provides information about an Integration User and shares the best practices to create this user for InsideView Apex and Data Integrity.

 Use of Integration User in InsideView Apex

 An integration user is required for any organization to create a communication channel between InsideView Apex and its CRM.
 InsideView recommends you to create an API only integration user in your Salesforce CRM, which will be used across your organization to access InsideView Apex.

 Use of Integration User in InsideView Data Integrity